uidaholib/main-web-redesign_draft/content/special-collections/description.md

 {%- assign cats = site.data.spec_categories -%}

-Special Collections and Archives specializes in the acquisition, preservation, and availability of archival research materials that document the history and culture of Idaho and the University of Idaho.
-We have over 25,000 linear feet of rare, unique, and valuable materials.
-Many of these collections are related and put into broad categorical groupings, which you will find below.
-These are not all of our collections, just areas of particular strength and prominence.
+Special Collections and Archives specializes in archival materials that document the history and culture of Idaho and the University of Idaho.

-The collections housed in this department are for research use by faculty, students, visiting scholars, and the public.
+Our holdings contain over 25,000 linear feet of rare, unique, and valuable materials.

-However, the materials are non-circulating; their use is limited to the Special Collections [Reading Room](https://www.lib.uidaho.edu/special-collections/plan.html).
+These materials are available for research use by faculty, staff, students, visiting scholars, and the public in the Special Collections [Reading Room](https://www.lib.uidaho.edu/special-collections/plan.html).
-You can search all of our collections on the [Search All](/special-collections/searchall.html) page.
+You can explore a list of all our collections on the [Browse Collections](/special-collections/searchall.html) page.

 ### Collection Strengths

-Although our collections cover a wide variety of histories and topics from all over Idaho and the broader Pacific Northwest, our collections offer exceptional coverage of four main subjects:
+Although our collections cover a wide variety of subjects from across Idaho and the broader Pacific Northwest, the holdings have exceptional coverage of four main collecting areas:
 [jazz](https://www.lib.uidaho.edu/special-collections/searchall.html#jazz), [forestry](https://www.lib.uidaho.edu/special-collections/searchall.html#forestry), [mining](https://www.lib.uidaho.edu/special-collections/searchall.html#mining), and the [University of Idaho](https://www.lib.uidaho.edu/special-collections/searchall.html#university).

 <div class="row">